This is a quick guide to where I am on social media and what you can expect to find me doing there. This post will be updated as needed.

 Anyway, this is how Facebook makes me feel:

 I have multiple Twitter accounts.
 My original one is kjodle, which I used for my personal account for a long time.
-Then when I got this blog, I got iswpw, which I meant to use as my professional account, but ended up being my personal account.
+Then when I got this blog, I got iswpw, which I meant to use as my professional account, but it ended up being my personal account.
 I ended up deleting most of the kjodle tweets (many of which were inane), so I may end up using that as my professional account again.
 Stay tuned.

 Be forewarned: I am a liberal.
 I am far to the left.
 For a lot of people, that makes me the bad guy.
 My opinion on this: